 I write as an elder of the church.
 I write as an individual, a Christian, and a Presbyterian in a faith tradition going back thousands of years.
-I write because, at the beginning of the worship service this morning, a member of our congregation, without permission, carried the United States flag down the aisle and placed it beside the altar.
+I write because, at the beginning of the worship service this morning, a member of our congregation, without permission, carried the United States flag down the aisle and placed it up front.

 Is it Idolatry?